Frasassi Caves

 The Frasassi Caves (Italian: Grotte di Frasassi) are a karst cave system in the municipality of Genga, Italy, in the province of Ancona, Marche.
 They are among the most famous show caves in Italy.

 History

 An entrance to one of the Frasassi caves was discovered by a farmer on June 28, 1948.
 More entrances were found in the 1950s and 1960s by members of the Italian Mountaineering Club (Club Alpino Italiano) from the nearby towns of Jesi and Fabriano.
-In the 70’s more caves where discovered by a group of Ancona speleologists led by Giancarlo Cappanera on 25 September 1971, are situated 7 km south of Genga, near the civil parish of San Vittore and the Genga-San Vittore railway station (Rome–Ancona railway).
+In the 1970s more caves were discovered by a group of Ancona speleologists led by Giancarlo Cappanera on 25 September 1971, situated 7 km south of Genga, near the civil parish of San Vittore and the Genga-San Vittore railway station (Rome–Ancona railway).

 Rich in water, the cave system is particularly well endowed with stalactites and stalagmites.

-Near the entrance to the caves are two sanctuary-chapels: one is the 1029 Santuario di Santa Maria infra Saxa (Sanctuary of Holy Mary under the Rock) and the second is an 1828 Neoclassical architecture formal temple, known as Tempietto del Valadier.
+Near the entrance to the caves are two sanctuary chapels: one is the 1029 Santuario di Santa Maria infra Saxa (Sanctuary of Holy Mary under the Rock) and the second is an 1828 Neoclassical architecture formal temple, known as Tempietto del Valadier.